Performance Guide

 Windows already knows how to schedule both correctly.

-That is why RaceLab recommends letting the OS and CPU vendor handle scheduling.
+Let the OS and CPU vendor handle scheduling.

 Windows Power and CPU Scheduling